crosshj/experiments/bartok/.NOTES/_scratch.md

   - how do UI services work? how much of Bartok UI is built with them?
   - can I build bartok with bartok editor?
 - editor
-  - could spend too much time building an editor and putting all the cool things in it
+  - could spend too much time (too much?) building an editor and putting all the cool things in it
   - perhaps editor should have it's own MVP/sink-hole evaluation
   - parity: does it do all the beloved editor things?
   - completeness: does it do everything right?
   - innovation: does it do cool things that other editors do not do?
 - visuals
-  - less concern here because visuals have appeal
+  - less concern about time waste here because visuals have appeal
   - would like to fully grasp how far is too far
   - there needs to be a basic set of items in service map
   - how they look is not as much important as how they connect